telefonicaid/fiware-IoTAgent-Cplusplus/doc/API_REFERENCE_MANAGER.md

 ### Protocol Model
 Fields in JSON object representing a protocol are:
-- `_id` (string, mandatory).
+- `_id`.
 It is a internal identifier.
-- `protocol` (string, mandatory).
+- `protocol`.
 It is a name or identifier provided by IoT Agent.
-- `description`(string, mandatory).
+- `description`.
 It is a description about protocol provided by IoT Agent.
-- `enpoints` (array, mandatory).
+- `enpoints`.
 It is an array with information about where this protocol is deployed.
 An endpoint is defined by `endpoint` (including ip address and port) and `resource` (including path or uri where protocol is deployed into IoT Agent).

 ### Retrieve a protocol [GET]